mocra/fmdb-migration-manager/README.markdown

 ### FmdbMigrationManager

 This class has a list of individual micro-changes to the database schema called *migrations*, represented as instances of `FmdbMigration` subclasses.

 Each `FmdbMigration` instance can create or drop whole tables, add/remove individual columns, or change columns.

 Which migrations are executed depends upon the current migration status of the target environment.
 This information is stored in a special table `schema_info` which is created and managed by `FmdbMigrationManager`.
+The user/developer does not need to worry about this table.

 ## Running tests